vectordotdev/vector/rfcs/2022-04-20-12187-log-namespacing.md

 - Support arbitrarily nested values
 - Functions that access metadata (`get_metadata_field`, `remove_metadata_field`, and `set_metadata_field`) should support full paths as keys, and return the `any` type instead of just `string`.
 This is technically a breaking change.
+- Add a separate "secret" metadata.

 With these changes, using metadata can still be a bit annoying since the returned type will always be `any`, even if the value is set and read in the same VRL program.

-Future changes (out of scope for now):
+### Future enhancements

-- Add a special path syntax to reference metadata instead of using functions.
+- Add a special path syntax to reference metadata (and secrets) instead of using functions.
 - Expand schema support to metadata
 - Expand semantic meaning to metadata
+- Allow sources to be configured to pull in additional data into the event (from the metadata)
+- Allow sinks to be configured to pull in additional data from metadata
+- Persist metadata in disk buffers.
+Sinks will require metadata to be able to differentiate between namespaces.

 ### Implementation

 A proof of concept for the Datadog Agent Logs source is being worked on alongside this RFC: [12218](https://github.com/vectordotdev/vector/pull/12218)

 ### Examples